m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 The works I did in my web developer role
 </summary>

 1. I designed their logos.
-I designed promotional stuff like brochures, business cards, email templates.
+I designed promotional stuff like brochures, business cards, and email templates.
 2. I wrote an admin panel that was able to send offering mails according to your stocks and convert them into billings if they are approved.
 (JQuery and PHP)
 3. I created their [website](http://bsmproje.com/) and I wrote the whole content for the website as much as I can.
 4. I created a comprehensive excel program for the potential gain/expense balance tracing and for detailed business planning with the insight reports.